ToufikIIT/Quantum_Espresso/README.md

-# 📊 Quantum ESPRESSO Basics for DFT — Beginner to Advanced
+# 📊 Quantum ESPRESSO Basics for DFT

 Welcome!
 This repository is a personal learning journey into using **Quantum ESPRESSO** from scratch for **Density Functional Theory (DFT)** simulations.
 This README covers everything from basic concepts to your first successful SCF calculation using QE.